kumaran-is/angular-flexlayout-standard/README.md

 ## Publish Angular Application to Github Pages

-Github pages is a Github feature that allows you to deploy any static website or web application or Angular application from your your master or any other branches to `Github pages` for free
+Github pages is a Github feature that allows you to deploy any static website or web application or Angular application from your `gh-pages` branch to `Github pages` for free

 Using [angular-cli-ghpages](https://www.npmjs.com/package/angular-cli-ghpages) library, you can easily publish your angular application to `Github Pages`.

 1. Install [angular-cli-ghpages](https://www.npmjs.com/package/angular-cli-ghpages) as a devDependency to your project